 Mathematical model is numerically solved by means of Fluent CFD software.
-3D transient simulations are carried out using a time step of $1 \times 10^{-4}$ s and the Pressure Implicit Splitting Operation (PISO) algorithm for pressure-velocity coupling [22].
+3D transient simulations are carried out using a time step of $1 \times 10^{-4}$ s and the Pressure Implicit Splitting

+Operation (PISO) algorithm for pressure-velocity coupling [22].
 Pure iron, whose properties are taken from [5], is considered as molten metal in the numerical simulations to avoid the mathematical complexity of the mushy zone.
 A pipe with 0.05 m of internal diameter and 0.15 m high was assumed, see Fig. 1.
-Pipe wall temperature is considered as critical variable for heat transfer and solidification.
-Two pipe wall temperature are considered, namely 300 and 1000 K. Pouring temperature is kept constant at 1860 K.
+The pipe wall temperature is considered as critical variable for heat transfer and solidification.
+Two pipe wall temperature are considered, namely 300 and 1000 K. The pouring temperature is kept constant at 1860 K, and the inlet velocity is fixed at 5 m/s.